Imtiyaj5791/DevOps-Journey/Kubernetes/k8s.md

-# Kubernetes Notes
+# Kubernetes Day-1

-## What is Kubernetes?
+## What is K8s:-

-Kubernetes is a container orchestration tool used to deploy, manage and scale containerized applications.
+Kubernetes is a container orchestration tool which is used to deploy, manage and scale containerized applications.

 For example, if we have 20 containers, Kubernetes helps us manage all these containers.

 ---

-## Why Do We Need Kubernetes?
+# Why do we need K8s?

-Let's assume we have a large number of containers running in production.
+Let’s assume we have a large number of containers running in production.

-- If traffic increases, we need to increase containers.
-- If traffic decreases, we can reduce containers.
+If traffic increases, we need to increase the containers, and if traffic decreases, we can reduce them.

-- If any container crashes, we need to replace it.
+If any container crashes, we need to replace it.

-- If we have a new application version, we need to update containers safely.
+If we have a new application version, we need to update the containers safely.

-- If any server/node goes down, we need to keep the application running.
+Also, if any server or node goes down, we need to keep our application running.

 Managing all these things manually is difficult, so we use Kubernetes to manage them automatically.

 ---

-## Kubernetes Cluster
+# Kubernetes Cluster

-A Kubernetes cluster is a group of nodes where we run and manage our containerized applications.
+A Kubernetes cluster is a group of nodes where we run our containerized applications.

 ---

-# Kubernetes Architecture
+# Architecture

 Kubernetes architecture is mainly divided into two parts:

 1. Control Plane
 2. Worker Nodes

-The **Control Plane** manages the Kubernetes cluster.

-The **Worker Nodes** are where our application Pods and containers run.
+The Control Plane manages the Kubernetes cluster, while the Worker Nodes are where our application runs.

-### Control Plane Components
+The Control Plane consists of components like:

 - API Server
 - Scheduler
 - etcd
 - Controller Manager

-### Worker Node Components
+Worker Nodes mainly have:

 - kubelet
 - kube-proxy
 - Container Runtime

 ---

+# Control Plane

 ## API Server